 The VideoMic is what's known as a shotgun mic.
-It's directional, meaning it pics up far more sound from the front than the sides and back, and comes with a furry wind screen, making it look like I carry around a dead hamster.
+It's directional, meaning it picks up far more sound from the front than the sides and back, and comes with a furry wind screen, making it look like I carry around a dead hamster.
 The wind screen can be taken off, as you wouldn't generally need it indoors, but it doesn't hurt anything, so I leave it on.
 The Wireless Go is a set of two wireless mics and a receiver.
 I can plug in another mic (such as a shotgun, or a lavaliere) to make them wireless, but I usually use the built in mic.
 Both of these offer fantastic audio quality, and each has their own use case, while also making it easy to block wind noise.

 The Tripod, Mount, etc

 Often when streaming, you're walking around, or only on for a few minutes.
-It used to be, however, that when out at the port and seven ships were sailing out, with a few minutes between each vessel, my shoulders felt like I'd just hung a dozen ceiling fans.
+It used to be, however, that when at the port and seven ships were sailing out, with a few minutes between each vessel, my shoulders felt like I'd just hung a dozen ceiling fans.
 I knew I needed something to hold my setup for longer scopes.
-I already had a few tripods, and started using a lighter, more portable tripod for these days.
-There are a ton of tripods out there, but they can get pricey, but I found that the Manfrotto Compact Action Tripod was the best combination of portability and quality for the price.
+I already had a few tripods, and started using a lighter, more portable one for these days.
+There are a ton of tripods out there, and they can get pricey, but I found that the Manfrotto Compact Action Tripod was the best combination of portability and quality for the price.

-A tripod alone isn't enough, you have to have the right rig to hold your phone to the tripod.
+A tripod alone isn't enough - you have to have the right rig to hold your phone to the tripod.
 There are many options here, but I went with an unconventional approach which, like the single mic with extension cable, allowed me some flexibility in my setup.
 First, to hold my phone, I use the Ulanzi ST-02S mount.
 I use this one in particular because it's solidly built, holds larger phones, and has a "cold shoe" on the top where I can clip my mic or mic receiver.
 In the past I've also used the RetiCAM Smartphone Mount XL when I don't need to mount audio gear to the top.

 Both of these clamps have a standard thread to mount them to a tripod (full size, tabletop, or otherwise).

 When walking around, I'm usually using one of two devices to hold my phone steady.
 Sometimes I use a PGYTECH Extension Pole Tripod with the Ulanzi ST-02S mount attached.
-This makes it easy to carry, set town at a table, expand out as a selfie stick, or set down on a low surface and expand up to be closer to my eye level.
+This makes it easy to carry, set down on a table, expand out as a selfie stick, or place on a low surface and expand up to be closer to my eye level.
 When I want to shoot really smooth and still video (at the expense of some weight and setup), like when filming a ship tour, I use a DJI OM4 gimbal.
 This device has motors that will stabilize your phone so that you can avoid the jerky motions, steps, etc that none of us want to see in a video.

-Another accessory I find handy is studio pop screen.
-These are usually placed in front of a microphone, but that's not what I use it for.
+Another accessory I find handy is a studio pop screen.
+This is usually placed in front of a microphone, but that's not what I use it for.
 In the extreme Florida heat, I found the sun beating down on my phone for long periods of time was just too much, so I actually use this clamp on pop screen as a shade to block the sun without catching too much wind.
 You probably won't need this, but now you know what that weird circular thing is in all of my pics.